BSidesPDX/bsidespdx.org/events/2018/contests_and_events.md

 If you want to sign up please do so [here](https://www.tracelabs.org/accounts/register/) and ensure you select BSides Portland 2018 and your desired team name.
 If you want to learn more visit [tracelabs](https://www.tracelabs.org).

+**This event will run from 10 AM to 4 PM on Saturday, October 27th!**

 <a name="Quiz"></a>

 ## BSides PDX Quiz Show Abstract: Infosec Quiz Show!